 Online PGDL Funding

-There are several ways in which you could finance your PGDL studies.
-These include:
+There are various options available for financing your PGDL studies.
+These options include:

 - Law school scholarships